-Interest earnings for the first two quarters were higher than expectations because of higher than budgeted interest rates and higher than normal cash on hand.
-The interest earnings rate has slowly been moving upward over the past 18 months, a result of rate increases by the Federal Reserve Bank.
+Interest earnings for the first three quarters were higher than expectations because of higher than budgeted interest rates and higher than normal cash on hand due to the delay of Browns Valley Trunk construction.
+Although it ticked down slightly in March, the interest earnings rate has slowly been moving upward over the past 18 months on average, a result of rate increases by the Federal Reserve Bank.
 Over the next 12-18 months, the earnings rates are anticipated to continue to increase as investments mature and are reinvested in higher rate securities.

 The Local Agency Investment Fund (LAIF) rate is provided in the Investment Interest Rate by Month chart as a benchmark to evaluate District earnings from investments with the County's investment pool.
-For this second quarter, the County's investment pool earnings have lagged behind LAIF rate.
+For this third quarter, the County's investment pool earnings have lagged behind LAIF rate.